 Class A Preferred Stock is identical to common stock other than as to voting rights, conversion rights and the PIK Dividend right (as described below).
-Each share of Class A Preferred Stock is entitled to vote the number of votes that is equal to one and one-tenth (1.1) times a fraction, the numerator of which is the sum of (A) the shares of outstanding Baergic common stock and (B) the whole shares of Baergic common stock into which the shares of outstanding Class A Preferred Stock are convertible and the denominator of which is the number of shares of outstanding Class A Preferred Stock.
-Thus, the Class A Preferred Stock will at all times constitute a voting majority.
+Each share of Class A Preferred Stock is entitled to vote the number of votes that is equal to one and one-tenth (1.1) times a fraction, the numerator of which is the sum of (A) the shares of outstanding Baergic common stock and (B) the whole shares of Baergic common stock into which the shares of outstanding Class A Preferred Stock are convertible and the denominator of which is the number of shares of outstanding Class A Preferred Stock will at all times constitute a voting majority.
 Each share of Class A Preferred Stock is convertible, at Fortress' option, into one fully paid and nonassessable share of Baergic common stock, subject to certain adjustments.
-As holders of Class A Preferred Stock, Fortress will receive on each December 17 (each a "PIK Dividend Payment Date") until the date all outstanding Class A Preferred Stock is converted into common stock, pro rata per share dividends paid in additional fully paid and nonassessable shares of common stock ("PIK Dividends") such that the aggregate number of shares of common stock issued pursuant to such PIK Dividend is equal to two and one-half percent (2.5%) of Baergic's fully-diluted outstanding capitalization on the date that is one (1) business day prior to any PIK Dividend Payment Date.
+As holders of Class A Preferred Stock, Fortress will receive on each December 17 (each a "PIK Dividend Payment Date") until the date all outstanding Class A Preferred Stock is converted into common stock, pro rata per share dividends paid in additional fully paid and nonassessable shares of common stock ("PIK Dividends") such that the aggregate